progwebtec/classes-module/content/classes/ss2025/wt1/labs/sprint-01-static-site.md

 The scope of the user stories should cover the following technical topics:

-* one or more model class can be created, read, updated and deleted
+* one or more model classes can be created, read, updated and deleted
 * a user model with user authentication is implemented
 * some form of real-time communication is supported (e.g. a chat or notification service)
 * a REST API is available to retrieve data in a JSON format